kuzzleio/documentation-old/src/kuzzle-events/core/index.md

 **Event type:** Hook

-Triggered when Kuzzle Backend has completed its starting sequence and is ready to process user requests.
+Triggered when Kuzzle Backend has finished booting and is ready to process user requests.

 ---